Prepaid Funerals in Canada: Are They Worth It?

 • You want to minimize your family's decision-making burden

-• You're concerned about Medicaid/government benefit eligibility (as prepaid funerals are often exempt from asset calculations)
+• You're concerned about government benefit eligibility (as prepaid funerals are often exempt from asset calculations)

 However, they might not be ideal if: